-(See History for description.)
+See History section for course description.
 Four units.

 4540.
 Principles of International Law

 Analysis of sources, function, evolution and principles of international law; the law-making and adjudicatory agencies; the delegation of legislative and executive powers.
 Prerequisite: Pol.
 Sci.
 3520 or consent of instructor.
 Four units.